-While it may seem daunting at first, new business owners will find that putting workers’ compensation insurance in place is fairly simple and straightforward.
+While it may seem daunting at first, new small business owners will find that putting workers’ compensation insurance in place is fairly simple and straightforward.

 Here are a few tips for when and how to put workers’ compensation insurance in place and how to keep the cost down as your business grows.